“I came for my children. If I had known the parents had to come I don’t know if I would have done it. But now I’m glad I did it for them and for me.”

 - Find the good: Look for stories of hope.
 Cope with kindness.
 When able, be the hope – reach out a hand, offer help, care for others day to day.

 We continue to be here as a resource throughout the year.
-Our program is supported by generous grants from The Dillon Fund and A Little HOPE, Inc., the New York Life Foundation
+Our program is supported by generous grants from The Dillon Fund, A Little HOPE, Inc., the National Alliance for Grieving Children, and the New York Life Foundation

 You can follow us on Facebook.